-- (a) If a counterparty does not enter into any new derivative transaction during several days, is it required to report the already concluded transactions every day to the TR? - (b) How should a "business day" be defined, when the counterparties to the same transaction follow different calendars? - (c) Should transactions executed during the same day that are netted or terminated for other reasons, be reported to TRs?
+- (a) If a counterparty does not enter into any new derivative transaction during several days, is it required to report the already concluded transactions every day to the TR? - (b) amended How should a "working business day" be defined for the purpose of determining the deadline for reporting?
+How, when the counterparties should proceed if they to the same transaction follow different calendars or are located in different timezones? - (c) Should transactions executed during the same day that are netted or terminated for other reasons, be reported to TRs?

 - (a) Where no contracts are concluded, modified or terminated no reports are expected apart from updates to valuations or collateral as required.
-As the obligation to report shall be complied with at T+1 (T being the date of conclusion/modification/termination of the contract), there is no other need to send daily reports if there are no conclusion, modifications to the contract or termination. - (b) The time convention is defined in the ITS as UTC (Coordinated Universal Time).
-As regards the calendar the approach for ETDs is the schedule of the relevant market and for OTC the calendar agreed by the counterparties under their contract.
-Should there be no common agreement of calendar by the counterparties to an OTC contract, the TARGET calendar should be used 14, including by the EU counterparty reporting a contract with a non-EU counterparty. - (c) Yes.
+As the obligation to report shall be complied with at T+1 (T being the date of conclusion/modification/termination of the contract), there is no other need to send daily reports if there are no conclusion, modifications to the contract or termination. - (b) amended Counterparties should follow their local time to determine the day on which the derivative was concluded, modified or terminated.
+The deadline for reporting is the working day following that day.
+The determination of the deadline for reporting in the local time does not affect the way in which the relevant dates and times (such as execution timestamp) are reported to the TRs.
+The time convention for reporting is defined in the Commission Delegated Regulation (EU) 2017/105 ITS as UTC (Coordinated Universal Time).

+As regards the calendar, counterparties should follow the relevant calendar of their Member State to determine whether a given day is a working day or holiday. the approach for ETDs is the schedule of the relevant market and for OTC the calendar agreed by the counterparties under their contract.
+Should there be no common agreement of calendar by the counterparties to an OTC contract, the TARGET calendar should be used 14, including by the EU counterparty reporting a contract with a non-EU counterparty.